fz172/fanfly/_posts/2024-06-04-right-spar-complete.md

 I decided to take a short break before tackling the bottom skin (flipping the wing skeleton feels daunting as it's super heavy and suuuuper twisty).

-So I jumpped ahead and found a simple task to work on: inspection hatch.
+So I jumped ahead and found a simple task to work on: inspection hatch.

 It's a pretty straightforward process: picked out the parts, cleaned, deburred, applied protective filming, dimpled, and riveted them together with 3.2mm countersink rivets.